rita-barbosa/LAPR4-2324/docs/sb_us_1002/readme.md

 > job, which could be in a different location of the company.

+> **Question:** Regarding a Customer (company), it was mentioned that one piece of information to collect would be the
+> physical address (not email) related to a job opening.
+The question is, if a company has multiple branches in different
+> locations, would it then have multiple addresses, or would it be better to consider each of these branches as an individual
+> Customer?
+Furthermore, if each of these branches were to be considered an individual Customer, would the email (as the
+> identifier) need to be the same, or would it be possible to have a different email for each branch of the company?
+>
+> **Answer:** You should consider that the company (Customer) has a primary address associated with its registration.
+In
+> the context of a job opening, the address that "appears" in that job offer is the address associated with that specific
+> job, which could be at a different location within the company.

 ## 3. Analysis

 To register a job opening, some information must be provided: